AlexaBible/Alexa-Tools/README.md

 * [ ] Include every slot available and position these within the relevant intents.
 * [ ] Review the format of the JSON to ensure that it is optimal and fit for purpose.

+## License

+Any scripts contained within this repo are released under GPL3.
+Feel free to use any of these in your own projects.
+In the event you add features I would appreciate a pull request if the enhancement is in line with the aim of the repo.